-Dr. József Vörös (61) earned a degree in economics from the Budapest University of Economic Sciences in 1974.
+Dr. József Vörös earned a degree in economics from the Budapest University of Economic Science in 1974.
 In 1984 he earned a PhD in economics from the Hungarian Academy of Sciences, and a Doctor of Science degree in 1993.
-Between 1990 and 1993 he was the dean of the Faculty of Business and Economics, Janus Pannonius University (JPTE).
-In 1993 he attended the Advanced Management Program (AMP) at Harvard Business School.
-Since 1994 he has been a professor at JPTE, and was the senior Vice Rector of the University from 2004-2007, between 2007 and 2011 he was chairman of the Board of Trustees, and in 2009 he took up the post of Head of Institute.
+He has been a member of the Hungarian Academy of Sciences since 2013.
+Between 1990 and 1993 he was the dean of the Faculty of Business and Economics, Janus Pannonius University (JPTE) in Pécs.
+In 1993 he attended a course in management for senior executives at Harvard University.
+From 1994 he was a professor at JPTE, and was the senior Vice Rector of the University from 2004-2007, between 2007 and 2011 he was chairman of the Board of Trustees.
 He has been a non-executive member of OTP Bank's Board of Directors since 1992.
+He has been Chairman of OTP Bank's Remuneration Committee since 2009, and of its Risk Assumption and Risk Management Committee since 2014.